-This notice announces the Grain Inspection, Packers and Stockyards Administration's (GIPSA) intention to request that the Office of Management and Budget (OMB) approve a 3-year extension of a currently approved information collection in support of the reporting and recordkeeping requirements under the Packers and Stockyards Act of 1921, Start Printed Page 26426as amended and supplemented (P&S Act).
+This notice announces the Grain Inspection, Packers and Stockyards Administration's (GIPSA) intention to request approval from the Office of Management and Budget (OMB) for an extension of a currently approved information collection in support of the reporting and Start Printed Page 60821recordkeeping requirements under the Packers and Stockyards Act of 1921, as amended and supplemented (P&S Act).
 This approval is required under the Paperwork Reduction Act of 1995 (PRA).

 We invite you to submit comments on this notice.
 You may submit comments by any of the following methods:

 Instructions: All comments should refer to the date and page number of this issue of the Federal Register.
-The information collection package, public comments and other documents relating to this action will be available for public inspection during regular business hours (7 CFR 1.27(b)).
-Please call GIPSA's Management and Budget Services at (202) 720-8479 to arrange a viewing of these documents.
+The comments and other documents relating to this action will be available for public inspection during regular business hours.

 Start Further Info